nsg-ethz/p4-learning/exercises/04-L2_Learning/p4runtime/README.md

    *** Results: 0% dropped (12/12 received)
    ```

-4. Verify that the switch table was populated:
+4. Verify (in a bash shell) that the switch table was populated:

    ```bash
    simple_switch_CLI --thrift-port 9090